Understanding Parkinson’s Disease

 Movement Challenges

 Consider a robot’s movements—stiff and jerky.
 Similarly, without sufficient dopamine, individuals with Parkinson’s may experience robotic-like movements.
-They might walk slowly or have tremors in their hands, which are involuntary responses due to disrupted brain signals.
+They might stroll or have tremors in their hands, involuntary responses due to disrupted brain signals.

 Beyond Movement

 Parkinson’s Disease affects more than just physical movements.
-It can impact balance, causing difficulty after prolonged sitting, and reduce facial expressions, giving a serious demeanor.
+It can impact balance, causing difficulty after prolonged sitting, and reduce facial expressions, giving a severe demeanour.

 Demographics and Impact